See also : Coins 1000-1775 Japanese coins 20th century coins British Royals

 These coins have not circulated.
 All the Five pounds inspected by PCGS or NGC are Proofs, graded between PR60 and PR66.
 The contrast must also be taken into account for their appraisal.

-On September 26, 2015, Baldwin's sold for £ 500K including premium a full set of the fifteen denominations, in an unsurpassable condition.
+On September 26, 2015, Baldwin's sold for £ 500K a full set of the fifteen denominations, in a great condition.
 The eight highest denominations have all been graded PR66 or better by NGC.
-The Five pounds is the only known example of its kind in PR66, and its contrast is Ultra Cameo.
+The Five pounds is a PR66 Ultra Cameo.

 The British Empire extended over all regions of the world.
 It was logical that Australia, a major producer of gold, minted also these coins as soon as security enabled it.
 Coins made in Sydney, identified by the letter S, were issued from 1855 to 1926, for a total of 115 variants when separating the years.